ranxm2/FXS-mutilomics/README.md

 - **Error Term:**
   - $\varepsilon_{ij} \sim \mathcal{N}(0, \sigma^2)$: Residual error term.

-This model allows us to estimate not only the **main effects** of disease and drug treatments but also **how drug responses differ between FXS and CTRL individuals**.
-Interaction terms capture whether the drug effect is **modified by disease status**, which is essential for understanding differential pathway responses.
+This model enables us to estimate not only the **main effects** of disease and drug treatments but also **how drug responses differ between FXS and CTRL individuals**.
+The interaction terms are crucial for detecting whether the effect of each drug is **modified by disease status**, helping us understand disease-specific responses at the pathway level.

 ### Hypothesis Testing: Drug Effects Compared to CTRL in the FXS Background

 ### **Combined Effect Hypothesis Testing**